accodeing/fortnox-api/README.md

 ### Additional parameters

-Note that `find` also supports a hash as an argument, which simply adds given hash keys ar HTTP parameters to the call.
-This will let you search, sort, use limits and offsets as well as pagination.
-See
-[Fortnox documentation](https://developer.fortnox.se/general/parameters/) for
-more information about available parameters.
+Note that `find` also supports a hash as an argument, which simply adds given hash keys as HTTP parameters to the call.
+This will let you search, sort, use limits and offsets as well as do pagination.
+See [Fortnox documentation](https://developer.fortnox.se/general/parameters/) for more information about available parameters.